 with a steady feed managing it without there being a problem but after each cut I

 term for this.
-It is essential however that you use a sharp cutter for the process.
+It is essential though that you use a sharp cutter.

 If you are making the horizontal engine the part is longer and therefore even less